gladly-team/next-firebase-auth/README.md

 The `firebaseAdminInitConfig.credential.privateKey` cannot be defined on the client side and should live in a secret environment variable.

-> Note: if using environent variables in Vercel, add the private key *with double quotes* via the CLI:
+> Note: if using environment variables in Vercel, add the private key *with double quotes* via the CLI:
 >
 >   `vercel secrets add firebase-private-key '"my-key-here"'`
 >